oloapinivad/MiLES/README.md

 other MiLES-generated data

 Current version includes:
+1.      **1D Atmospheric Blocking**: *Tibaldi and Molteni (1990)* index for Northern Hemisphere.
+        Computed at fixed latitude of 60N, with delta of -5,-2.5,0,2.5,5 deg, fiN=80N and fiS=40N.
+        Full timeseries and climatologies are provided in NetCDF4 Zip format.

-1. 	**2D Atmospheric blocking**: following the index by *Davini et al. (2012)*.
+2. 	**2D Atmospheric blocking**: following the index by *Davini et al. (2012)*.
 	It is a 2D version of *Tibaldi and Molteni (1990)* for Northern Hemisphere atmospheric blocking evaluating meridional gradient reversal at 500hPa.
-	It includes also Meridional Gradient Index and Blocking Intensity index and Rossby wave orientation index, computing both Instantenous Blocking and Blocking Events.
+	It includes also Meridional Gradient Index and Blocking Intensity index and Rossby wave orientation index, computing both Instantenous Blocking and Blocking Events frequency.
-	A supplementary Instantaneous Blocking index with the GHGS2 conditon is also evaluted.
+	Blocking Events allow the estimation of the blocking duration A supplementary Instantaneous Blocking index with the GHGS2 conditon is also evaluted.
 	Full timeseries and climatologies are provided in NetCDF4 Zip format.

-2.	**1D Atmospheric Blocking**: *Tibaldi and Molteni (1990)* index for Northern Hemisphere Computed at fixed latitude of 60N, with delta of -5,-2.5,0,2.5,5 deg, fiN=80N and fiS=40N.
-	It is computed as inner routine of the 2D atmospheric blocking.
-	Full timeseries and climatologies are provided in NetCDF4 Zip format.

 3. 	**Z500 Empirical Orthogonal Functions**: Based on CDO "eofs" function.
 	First 4 EOFs for North Atlantic (over the 90W-40E 20N-85N box) and Northern Hemisphere (20N-85N).
-	NAO, EA, and Arctic Oscillation are thus computed.
+	North Atlantic Oscillation, East Atlantic Pattern, and Arctic Oscillation are thus computed.
-	Figures of linear regression are provided.
+	Figures showing linear regression of PCs on monthly Z500 are provided.
 	PCs and eigenvectors, as well as the variances explained are provided in NetCDF4 Zip format.

 4.	**North Atlantic Weather Regimes (beta)**: following k-means clustering of 500hPa geopotential height.